 MEME, GENE, SCENE

-Each game’s theme is split into a handful of concepts that best represent it and turned into villains that its hero must literally defeat.
-Every member of FOX-HOUND, Dead Cell and the Cobra Unit are abstractions of parts of a lager system and the hero’s fight to defeat them is the moral of the story in which they appear.
-The true beauty of this series is that each game’s theme is based on the foundations of the themes that preceded it.
+Each game’s theme is divided into a handful of concepts that best represent it and turned into villains that its hero must literally defeat.
+Every member of FOX-HOUND, Dead Cell and the Cobra Unit are abstractions of parts of a larger system and the hero’s fight to defeat them is the moral of the story in which they appear.
+The true beauty of this series is that each game’s theme is fundamentally based on the themes explored by the entries that preceded it.

 The Twin Snakes